surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 14.0.0-b.3 =
+= 14.0.0-b.4 =

-(2022/12/24) Added new options in the General Settings page.
-Added new Document SSO product options, attributes, and custom fields.
+(2022/12/24) Added support for the Schema Product 'hasEnergyConsumptionDetails' property.
+Added new options in the General Settings page.
+Added new product related Document SSO options, attributes, and custom fields.

 = 13.13.0 =